shawna-p/EasyRenPyGui/README.md

     min_width 885
 ```

-This reduces how often it's necessary to flip back and forth between different `.rpy` files to find the correct values, and also reduces the instances where changing one gui value can have a cascading effect changing multiple other styles across different screens.
+This removes the need to flip back and forth between different `.rpy` files to find the correct values, and also reduces the instances where changing one gui value can have a cascading effect changing multiple other styles across different screens.

 ### Structural Changes